samumantha/research-software-engineering/presentation_PDC25.md

 - Please start with the ones that are .emph[most relevant] to you and your work

 - Some tasks provide a possibility to .emph[work with your neighbors]

+- .emph[Please ask] if something is unclear or you need help (sticky notes)

 <br>